-Some tests on the market, such as the Apollo Profile are joint normative-ipsative tests and these would be fine to be used to compare between candidates.
+Some tests on the market are joint normative-ipsative tests and these would be fine to be used to compare between candidates.
 A normative test is one which allows the candidate to respond based on the strength of their agreement or disagreement with a statement.
 The end results are then compared with a group of similar others who have previously taken the test (the norm group).

 Purely normative tests such as the Identity Self-Perception Questionnaire would also be good to use for comparing candidates.
 Aptitude tests are by their nature normative tests and hence can be used to compare between candidates.

 So, let’s assume that we have administered a normative personality assessment to two candidates and we are particularly interested in finding a candidate with a high tendency towards creative thinking.
 We have decided to use a personality assessment alongside other means of assessment including an abstract reasoning test to assess this.
 We ask Lee and Jane to complete both of these tests.
 These are their scores on the test scale of interest (presented in sten scores):

 Now, keeping in mind that we would never use test results on their own to make a decision, let’s look at how most decision-makers would approach the above scenario based on test results alone for simplicity.

 It obviously appears that Lee is somewhat better suited to the position than Jane.

 However, in psychometric testing just as in any assessment procedure undertaken for Human Resources, there is always a chance of error.
 In fact, it’s more than chance!
 We know that error is always present.